lomar92/aws-vault-demo-deployment/README.md

-# Vault Demo Deployment in AWS
+# Vault demo deployment in AWS with Terraform Cloud

-3-node Vault Enterprise deployment with Integrated Storage and AWS KMS auto unseal.
+3-node Vault Enterprise deployment configured with Integrated Storage and AWS KMS auto unseal.

 The Vault cluster will be initialized and unsealed.
-After startup run the following commands on you instance:
-VAULT_TOKEN=$(cat /etc/vault.d/vaulttoken)
-vault login $VAULT_TOKEN

 Add variables as needed (see variables.tf).
 This cluster is intended for demo or educational purposes only.